viktoriachernykh/plastic-free-server/README.md

 ## Setup

-In order to run this App:
+In order to run this server:
 - git clone git@github.com:viktoriachernykh/plastic-free-server.git
 - npm install
 - ensure you have Google API key set as environment variable (API_KEY="your key here")